-The Council's monitoring programme for the year under review included ten inspections, two injectate samples and nine groundwater samples collected for physicochemical analysis.
+The Council's monitoring programme for the year under review included seven inspections, two injectate samples and twelve groundwater samples collected for physicochemical analysis.
 The monitoring programme also included a significant data review component, with all injection data submitted by the Company assessed for compliance on receipt.

 The monitoring showed that the Company's DWI activities were being carried out in compliance with the conditions of the applicable resource consents.
 There is no evidence of any issues with any injection well currently in use, or the ability of the receiving formation to accept injected fluids.
 The results of groundwater quality monitoring undertaken show no adverse effects of the activity on local groundwater resources.
-Inspections undertaken during the monitoring year found sites being operated in a professional manner and there were no Unauthorised Incidents in relation to any of the Company's DWI consents.
+Inspections undertaken during the monitoring year found sites being operated in a professional manner.
+Consent 3688-2 was reviewed as recommended in the 2020-2021 report, during the period under review.